• Skip to primary navigation

 There really is no rival to fresh juice.
 When it comes to fresh versus frozen, you can taste the difference.
 Really!

-If your fruit juice or green juice is made entirely from frozen ingredients, it might taste a bit bland.
+If your frozen fruit juice or green juice is made entirely from frozen ingredients, it might taste a bit bland.
 This is partly down to personal preference though, you might enjoy it that way.
 But some people argue that juices made only from frozen ingredients don’t taste as good, so experiment.

 Another issue that comes with using frozen ingredients, is that as you’re thawing them out, the fruit juices can disappear with the water as it melts.
 With those juices goes the flavour.

 One way around this problem is to consider using a blend of fresh produce and frozen ingredients.
 Consider the fruits and veggies you don’t use very often and go for the frozen alternative, while buying fresh when it comes to your favourites that you have in everything.
 I always have a stash of fresh apples and oranges in the house, since those are the ones I use all the time.
+But I like to juice frozen fruits like pineapple because I use them less often.

 Are Frozen Fruits and Frozen Vegetables as Nutritious as Fresh Produce?